 When you purchase a product to use or consume, you should never have to worry about where or not it will cause you harm.
 However, we know that there are times when defective products make it to the market.
-At Colson Hicks Edison, our Miami product liability attorneys are standing by if you or a loved one are injured due to a faulty product.
+At Colson Hicks Eidson, our Miami product liability attorneys are standing by if you or a loved one are injured due to a faulty product.
 Today, we want to discuss the rising concerns for those who have textured breast implants.

 What we know so far about Allergan’s breast implants

 Recalls of medical devices and implants are nothing new.
 While we would like to trust that all FDA approved medical devices are safe, we know that is not always the case.
 Now, we have learned that a recall has been issued for textured breast implants manufactured by Allergan.

 In a statement, the FDA said that the overall incidence of cancer seems to be low, but they asked for the recall “once the evidence indicated that a specific manufacturer’s product appeared to be directly linked to significant patient harm, including death.